THORWallet/dwh-analytics-backup/README.md

 ## Docker Volumes

-Docker volumes can be found on the host-machine/droplet under `var/lib/docker/volumes`
+Two Docker volumes are stored on the host-machine/droplet under `var/lib/docker/volumes` They can also be found by using

+`docker volume ls`

+There should be two docker volumes `backup-files` where the backup dump file is stored and `logs` where the logs are stored.
+To inspect a volume use

+`docker volume inspect {volume_name}`

+Note the volume name can be any identifier including numbers and other characters.

+## Logs

+All the logs are stored in the above-mentioned ```logs``` docker volume.
+To read the logs use

+`cd var/lib/docker/volumes/dwh-analytics-backup_logs/_data`

+and then `cat` the log file you want to inspect.

-### Environment Variables
+## Environment Variables

 These environment variables are needed in an .env for the backup script to work correctly and establish a connection to the databases.